 For pests that don’t move on quickly, stock up on organic pesticides such as neem oil and pyrethrin.
 These are made from plants, so they are both organic and effective.

 Getting your plants off the ground with trellises, raised beds, vertical gardens, or hanging baskets helps keep pests from getting to them.
 It also increases air flow, which means less disease and a greater yield!

-Organic gardening is definitely better for the environment.
+One of the benefits of organic gardening is its impact on the planet: it is so much better for the environment.
 Whether or not it’s better for you is a toss-up.
 You likely won’t see any significant improvement in your health between organic and nonorganic gardening.
 Gardening organically may improve your mental health slightly, since doing something good for the environment can improve your general mood.
 It can also be better in the sense that some chemicals are harmful to touch, and if you aren’t using them in your garden then you won’t be in contact with them.

 There are a ton of recipes for organic soil, but what they all boil down to is this: Add organic material into your soil.
 The easiest way to do this is to make your own compost at home and work several inches of it into the topsoil of your garden.
 Some recipes recommend adding peat moss into your soil.
 Peat moss helps keep your soil from becoming too compacted while also holding onto water for longer.
 If you live somewhere with a dry climate, you may want to add peat moss.

 Organic gardening means growing plants without chemical additives.
 That means no chemical fertilizers and no chemical pesticides or insecticides.
 Yes, technically everything is made of chemicals, but organic gardening uses only naturally occurring chemicals.